blackpainter/qos/docs/install/testnet.md

 ### Install QOS on Your Server

-See [install guide](http://docs.qoschain.info/qos/en/install/testnet/installation.html) to install QOS locally.
+See [Installation guide](http://docs.qoschain.info/qos/en/install/testnet/installation.html) to install QOS locally.

 ### Run a Full Node

-See [start a full node](http://docs.qoschain.info/qos/en/install/testnet/fullnode.html) to start a full node of the latest testnet.
+See [Starting a full node](http://docs.qoschain.info/qos/en/install/testnet/fullnode.html) to start a full node of the latest testnet.

 ### Upgrade to Validator Node

-See [be a validator](http://docs.qoschain.info/qos/en/install/testnet/validator.html) to become a validator node.
+See [Becoming a validator](http://docs.qoschain.info/qos/en/install/testnet/validator.html) to become a validator node.